Insights: Understanding the Cost of Google Ads and Maximizing ROI

 Google Ads Pricing Basics

-Cost-Per-Click (CPC) is a common Google Ads pricing model.
+• Cost-Per-Click (CPC): Cost-Per-Click (CPC) is a common Google Ads pricing model.
 The perception of CPC advertising is that advertisers pay the publisher each time a user clicks on the ad.
 The CPC price of the ad will vary based on how competitive the keyword is, the quality of the advertisement, and the chosen pricing strategy.
-The CPC landscape 2024 is becoming extremely competitive, leading to a high average CPC.
+The CPC landscape 2025 is becoming extremely competitive, leading to a high average CPC.

 How Google Ads Budgeting Works